-One of the biggest challenges of empirical research which attempts to identify the role of social norms and gender identity for gender gaps in the division of childcare and housework is that it is very hard to separate these social preferences from individual preferences.
-The gender care gap could also be driven by individual preferences if mothers have different preferences for childcare responsibilities than fathers purely driven by the fact that mothers are the birthing parent and/or the biological sex differences between them.
+One of the biggest challenges of empirical research which attempts to identify the role of social norms and gender identity to understand gender gaps in the division of childcare and housework is the difficulty of separating these social preferences from individual preferences.
+The gender care gap could also be driven by individual preferences if mothers have different preferences for childcare responsibilities than fathers purely because mothers are the birthing parent and/or because of the biological sex differences between them.

-An often-given explanation from opponents to the social identity theory are the hormone levels of mothers which lead to them having a stronger attachment to her newborn babies (Barrett and Fleming 2011).
+An often-given explanation from opponents to the social identity theory is that the hormone levels of mothers lead to them having a stronger attachment to their newborn babies (Barrett and Fleming 2011).
 The so-called phenomenon of maternal gatekeeping leads to mothers wanting to take over the major part of the childcare responsibilities and having a hard time granting responsibilities to their partners (Allen and Hawkins 1999).
-Furthermore, the biological aspects around giving birth, such as puerperium and breastfeeding, are factors which cannot be transferred between the birthing and the non-birthing parent, making it harder for fathers to bond with their children (Brady et al. 2017).
-The literature has begun to delve further into this space by comparing adoptive and biological parents which enables them to compare birthing and non-birthing mothers with respect to their parental leave take-up (Moberg and Van der Vleuten 2021).
+Furthermore, the biological aspects around giving birth, such as puerperium and breastfeeding, are factors which cannot be transferred between birthing and non-birthing parents, making it harder for fathers to bond with their children (Brady et al. 2017).
+The literature has begun to delve further into this space by comparing adoptive and biological parents, which enables them to compare birthing and non-birthing mothers with respect to their parental leave take-up (Moberg and Van der Vleuten 2021).